cysabi/dailyhex/README.md

 Green  { right val, right pos }

 /*
-this game is works best with a truecolor terminal! if you're getting a false negative, u can run `ssh -t <hostname> truecolor` to force truecolor rendering if you're unsure, the vscode terminal works!
+this game is works best in a truecolor terminal! unsure abt your term? the vscode one works getting a false negative? u can run `ssh -t <hostname> truecolor` to override the auto-detect

-any questions or concerns? search `ssh hex.recurse.cloud` on zulip!
+any other questions or concerns? search `ssh hex.recurse.cloud` on zulip!
 */
 ```